5 Best Google SEO Tips to Boost Your Content’s Rankings

 “But Devin, how do I know when my content starts to decay?”

 Great question!
 You can start by keeping an eye on your content marketing metrics.
-When month-over-month traffic decreases anywhere from 15 to 40 percent, it’s time to go in and make some changes.
+When month-over-month traffic decreases anywhere from 15 to 40%, it’s time to go in and make some changes.

 Conduct new keyword research and see where the gaps in your content are.
 Most premium SEO tools today can provide in-depth analysis into keyword gaps and even show what new keywords your competitors are picking up.